platomav/MCExtractor/README.md

 - Reports all microcodes which are not found at the Microcode Repository Database
 - Features command line parameters to enhance functionality & assist research
 - Features user friendly messages & proper handling of unexpected code errors
-- Shows colored text to signify the importance of notes, warnings & errors
+- Shows results in nice tables with colored text to signify emphasis
 - Open Source project licensed under GNU GPL v3, comment assisted code

 ####**A2.
 Microcode Repository Database**